Yashtiwari45/artful-buddy/README.md

 ## About the Project

 Artfull Learning Buddy was developed with the vision of making quality education accessible to all, harnessing the power of AI to personalize and enhance the learning experience.
-The project is the result of collaborative efforts by [Your Name] and [Collaborator's Name], who are passionate about integrating technology into education to foster better learning outcomes.
+The project is the result of collaborative efforts by [Your Name] and [Collaborator's Name], who are passionate about integrating technology into education to foster better learning outcomes.

+## Contributing

+We welcome contributions to Artful Buddy!
+Here's how you can help:

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'feat: add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+Please make sure to update tests as appropriate and follow our code of conduct.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---
+Built with ❤️ by Team One Direction